twilio/twilio-python/docs/usage/phone-numbers.rst

 See :doc:`/usage/applications` for instructions on updating and maintaining Applications.

-Validate Caller Id
+Validate a Phone Number
 -----------------------
-Twilio Adding a new phone number to your validated numbers is quick and easy
+Validating a phone number is quick and easy.

 .. code-block:: python